 I started this series during lockdown, and I’ve binged all four series’ on Amazon Prime.
 I watched this series really fast, and as I got deeper and deeper into the lives of the Pearson family, I enjoyed this series more and more.

-So today I thought I would write a review of this series, combining an overview of all four series’ but avoiding spoilers as much as possible.
+So today I thought I would write a review of ‘This is Us’, combining an overview of all four series’- but I will avoid spoilers as much as possible.

 ‘This is Us’ focuses on the Pearson family, introducing Jack and Rebecca Pearson and their triplets, Randall, Kevin, and Kate.
 After losing one of their triplets during delivery, the couple decide to adopt a newborn who has been brought into the hospital by a local fireman.